powerapi-ng/joulehunter/README.md

 When launched without a top-level `window.profileSession` object, it will fetch a sample profile so you can work with it.

-To compile the JS app and bundle it back into the pyinstrument python tool:
+To compile the JS app and bundle it back into the joulehunter python tool:

     bin/build_js_bundle.py [--force]